tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 These parameters can override [shared event parameters](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable/blob/main/README.md#add-shared-event-parameters) and event parameters taken from dataLayer if they have the same name.
 Page_id and event_id parameters cannot be overwritten.

+See the [default payload](#default-payload) for the parameters that are already sent by default.

 #### Add event parameters from dataLayer
-Retrieve the dataLayer values from the dataLayer push that triggered the tag.
+Retrieve current dataLayer values from the dataLayer.push() event that triggered the tag.
 The parameters will be added in the `event_data` object in the payload.

 These parameters can be overridden if they have the same name as [shared event parameters](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable/blob/main/README.md#add-shared-event-parameters) or parameter added for a specific event.